triggerz/dilemma-prototype/scenes/shift.md

 # Choice
 Jonas?
-When you him asked the first time, he really wanted to help, but couldn't because he had promised to drive his son to the dentist tomorrowself
+When you him asked the first time, he really wanted to help, but couldn't because he had promised to drive his son to the dentist tomorrow.

 # Variables
  - Resources: -1